4.82 from 69 votes

 Tips and Tricks

 • Use a deep pan with a wide base, ideally one that distributes the heat well around the pan.
-This will ensure that you have enough surface area to place all of the basa fillets into the pan without stacking them on top of each other, which will mean they’re all submerged in the delicious stock that we’ve made.
+This will ensure that you have enough surface area to place all of the Basa fish fillets into the pan without stacking them on top of each other, which will mean they’re all submerged in the delicious stock that we’ve made.

-• Defrost the basa fillets ahead of time, if possible.
+• Defrost the Basa fillets ahead of time, if possible.
 This will mean that you can season the fillets with salt and pepper before adding them into the pan, which will mean that the fish is even more flavourful.
 It also reduces the cook time, as you’re not putting a frozen fillet into hot water.

-• If you’re making this recipe for meal prep, ensure that you refrigerate your rice as soon as it’s cool enough to pop in the fridge.
+• If you’re making this Basa recipe for meal prep, ensure that you refrigerate your rice as soon as it’s cool enough to pop in the fridge.
 This will prevent any of the risks when reheating rice.

 Close up of creamy sauce with basa fillets and parsley and lemon wedges.